masolimano/maneage/README.md

     ```shell
     # C and C++ compiler.
-    RUN apt-get update && apt-get install -y gcc g++
+    RUN apt update && apt install -y gcc g++

     # Uncomment this if you don't have 'software-XXXX.tar.gz' (below).
-    #RUN apt-get install -y wget
+    #RUN apt install -y wget
     ```

  3. **Define a user:** Some core software packages will complain if you try to install them as the default (root) user.
 Generally, it is also good practice to avoid being the root user.
-After building the Docker image, you can always run it as root with this command: `docker run -u 0 -it XXXXXXX` (where `XXXXXXX` is the image identifier).
 Hence with the commands below we define a `maneager` user and activate it for the next steps.
+But just in case root access is necessary temporarily, with the `passwd` command, we are setting the root password to `123`.

     ```shell
     RUN useradd -ms /bin/sh maneager
+    RUN printf '123\n123' | passwd root
     USER maneager
     WORKDIR /home/maneager
     ```